ruggeri/tech-notes/programming-languages/rust.md

 They talk about `RefCell` and "interior mutability."
 This is when you have an immutable value, but you want to mutate something inside.
 I think it's like marking a field mutable in C++.
 They give an example of a mock object: the trait it might implement may have an immutable API, but the mock object wants to record how many times a method is called, or what arguments it is sent.

 `RefCell` works by returning smart pointers called `Ref<T>` and `RefMut<T>`. `RefCell` enforces that it will panic when you ask for a second simultaneous `RefMut<T>`.
 But it also needs to know when those things die.

-`Cell` works similarly, but appears to copy the value in and out of the cell? `Mutex` is like `RefCell` but for threaded programs.
+`Cell` works similarly, but appears to copy the value in and out of the cell.
+This is basically a non-heap version of `RefCell`.
+But it doesn't need to do run-time enforcement that there are not multiple mutable references out because you you never have a reference to it.
+You just swap in/out.
+So it's more efficient.

+`RefCell` and `Cell` are not thread-safe.
+The `Mutex` type is the thread-safe alternative you'll want.

-**TODO**: What is the point of `Cell`?
-Are there other good examples of wanting to use `Rc` and `RefCell` together?
+**TODO**: Are there other good examples of wanting to use `Rc` and `RefCell` together?

 **TODO**: Write an implementation of `Rc`.

 They talk about `Rc::downgrade`, which gives you a *weak* reference.
 You can use `Rc::upgrade` to convert a weak reference to an `Option<T>`.

-## Concurrency
+## Fearless Concurrency

 `thread::spawn`, and you give a closure.
 Gives you a `JoinHandle` and you can call `join` on it.
 You can call `unwrap` to get the return